-Seahawks notebook: Carroll supports players’ decision to sit out OTAs, says ‘door still open’ for K.J.
-Wright
+Takeaways from Pete Carroll: ‘Door open’ on K.J.
+Wright, ‘just under 40 guys’ at Seahawks OTAs

 However, Carroll also said it’s not something that would happen anytime soon and likely not until training camp after the Seahawks get a better sense of how their current players are fitting in.

 “Until we get on the field and can see how things are starting to come together there won’t be major changes in what’s going on because we’re pretty committed at this point,’’ Carroll said.
 “That doesn’t mean that we’re not tuned into all of the options and the opportunities that are out there because we are.
-But K.J. is okay at this point.
+But K.J. is OK at this point.
 He’s doing fine.
 And if we get a chance to call on him we’ll go after it and see if we can put something together.’’

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.